CleverCloud/documentation/content/doc/addons/mysql/_index.md

 type: docs
 ---
 ## Overview
 MySQL is an open-source relational database management system (RDBMS).
+Clever Cloud's add-on uses the [Percona Server](https://www.percona.com/mysql/software/percona-server-for-mysql), a 100% compatible open-source implementation, with performances improvements and more features.

 ## Supported Versions

+MySQL is available in regular versions and `early` for 8.4.
+That means it's the first release (8.4.0) of this long term support (LTS) branch, so you should consider it mostly to make some tests and discover what's new.
+But we recommend waiting a bit before using a new branch in production.

 {{< software_versions_shared_dedicated mysql>}}